16 Feb 2026

 • You don't have enough life insurance in place to cover things like your mortgage or a child’s tuition fees.

 • You've made positive health or lifestyle changes.
-You want to shop around cheaper cover while keeping your old policy.
+You want to shop around for cheaper cover while keeping your old policy.

 • You wish to take out two single life insurance policies rather than a joint policy.